nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `add n/NAME e/EMAIL te/TELE_HANDLE [p/PHONE_NUMBER]`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A student can be added without phone number as this is not the standard of communication for Avengers in CS1101S (unlike Telegram and Email).
-However, due to some recent privacy concerns regarding Telegram handle, we have decided to replace Telegram with Phone number instead on the display of Student card.
+A student can be added without phone number
 </div>

 * `PHONE_NUMBER` is an optional field.
 The default value is `NA` which stands for "Not Applicable".